loelschlaeger/ino/tests/testthat/_snaps/nop.md

       Optimization results:
       No results saved yet.

-# function can be optimized
+# ackley function can be optimized

     Code
       ackley